SecOpsPete/threat-hunting-scenarios/unauthorized-tor-activity/README.md

 ### 🛠️ Step 2: Silent Installation via Command Line

-We pivoted to the `DeviceProcessEvents` table to investigate how the TOR installer was executed.
+I pivoted to the `DeviceProcessEvents` table to investigate how the TOR installer was executed.
 The logs showed that the installer was launched with the `/S` flag—commonly used for silent installation.
 This suggests an intentional attempt to install the application without displaying a GUI or triggering prompts.

 ```kusto
 DeviceProcessEvents